 While you might not need to reward every sit, wait or recall for your dog’s entire life, when your dog doesn’t easily understand what’s expected or is struggling with learning something new, rewards can help boost learning and instil a lifelong understanding.

 It’s a way to say we like the behaviour that our dog has presented and to thank them for doing a great job.
-So go ahead: Use plenty of rewards in training and life to support your dog in embracing the behaviours you desire.
+So go ahead: Use plenty of rewards in training and life to support your dog in embracing your desired behaviours.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.